linjungz/aws-connected-vehicle-solution/README.md

 Detailed information about deploying this solutuion in AWS China region is documented here.
 Deploying the solution in AWS Global Region could be checked in this [repo](https://github.com/awslabs/aws-connected-vehicle-solution) from which this project forked.

-## Instructions on deployment in AWS China Region
+## Instructions on Deployment in AWS China Region

-### 1. Deploy Connected Vehicle Solution ( without authorizer for API Gateway )
+### 1. Deploy Connected Vehicle Solution ( without Authorizer for API Gateway )

 Use following link to deploy the solution with a modified Cloudformation template.
 Currently only Beijing Region(cn-north-1) is supported.
 Ningxia Region will be supported as well when the solution is finalized.